 2. You can enroll in LEED Lab as a 199 contract course for 2 units per quarter (596 course for graduate students).
 Please find instructions on how to enroll here.
+Enrollment will not occur until the beginning of fall quarter.
 Or, if you are maxed out on units, you can also just take the course as an extracurricular activity.
 All are welcome!

 3. By the end of this year-long course, you will have enough hands-on experience and training to be able to complete the online test and become an accredited LEED professional.
 Funding may be available for testing fees.

 Due to COVID-19 and remote classes, we anticipate that some students will not be on campus to participate in the hands-on portion of the course.
 Sessions where the students collect data from the facilities will be recorded so that they are accessible to everyone.
 Additional videos and content will also be provided to supplement learning.

 Todd Lynch is the Principal Project Planner for UCLA Capital Programs.
 He is a LEED and green buildings expert who has helped many campus facilities achieve LEED certification.
 Todd is also a lecturer in the Department of Architecture and Urban Design and has served as the stakeholder on several Sustainability Action Research (SAR) teams.

 Todd has been working with the Office of Sustainability to bring LEED Labs to UCLA for almost a decade.
 Thanks to the work of students from Bruin Home Solutions and various staff and faculty, we were awarded funding from The Green Initiative Fund (TGIF) to facilitate this inaugural year of LEED Lab.
 Todd is very passionate about this program and optimistic about the potential for widespread student involvement in building sustainability at UCLA.